CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 The highest roller takes his turn first.
 Then, the player to his left takes his turn, and so on (i.e., play proceeds clockwise).

 **The Player Turn:** Your “hazard-opponent” for the purposes of hazards is the player to your left.
 During your Long-event Phase, you remove your own resource long-events and the hazard long-events belonging to your hazard-opponent.
-Only your hazard-opponent may raw cards (based on the site being moved to) and play hazards during your movement/hazard phase.
+Only your hazard-opponent may draw cards (based on the site being moved to) and play hazards during your movement/hazard phase.
 A player only has the option of discarding a card during an End-of-Turn Phase if it is his own turn or if it is his hazard-opponent’s turn.

 Twilight cards can be played at any time by any player.
-Permanentevents, long-events, and other “global” events (e.g., tapping Ren the Unclean) affect all players.
+Permanent-events, long-events, and other “global” events (e.g., tapping Ren the Unclean) affect all players.

 _Middle-earth: The Wizards Companion_ provides some expanded, variant multi-player rules.